 Welcome to Beauty Glossary.
 In this new regular series, the Bazaar beauty team breaks down the most hyped ingredients in the industry today, exploring exactly how they work on the skin, and the products you’ll find them in.

-Of all the skincare treatments available to us today, retinol is perhaps the most transformative – and the most misunderstood.
+Of all the skincare ingredients available to us today, retinol is perhaps the most transformative – and yet the most misunderstood.

 What is retinol?

 A derivative of vitamin A, retinol is widely considered by most experts and dermatologists to be the final word in anti-ageing skincare.

 How does retinol work?

 “From a skin perspective, retinoids work at a deep cellular level, where they help to boost collagen and elastin production, reduce cellular ageing and pore congestion, regulate sebum production, and also have pigment stabilising and anti-inflammatory properties,” explains GP and skin health specialist Dr. Anita Sturnham.
 “Vitamin A cannot be made by the body and therefore needs to be supplied through our diet and in terms of feeding our skin topically, through skincare.”